pbmanis/acq4-documentation/source/userGuide/devices/DAQGenericDevice.rst

 Generic DAQ Devices
 ===================

 Any device that simply requires direct access to one or more DAQ channels may be configured as a 'DAQGeneric' device.
+For example, this includes:

+* Analog detector devices such as photodiodes, laser power meters, temperature probes, and electrode amplifiers.
+* TTL-driven devices such as shutters and solenoid valves.
+* Analog output devices such as LEDs and stimulating electrodes.

+DAQGeneric devices may be operated using the :ref:`TaskRunner module <userModuleTaskRunner>` to perform a wide variety of recording and output tasks.
+Devices that require access to DAQ channels with more advanced or device-specific features are implemented separately (for example, :ref:`patch clamp amplifiers <userDevicesPatchClamp>`, :ref:`galvanometric scan mirrors <userDevicesScanner>`, :ref:`lasers <userDevicesLaser>`, and :ref:`cameras <userDevicesCamera>`), but usually inherit much of their behavior from the DAQGeneric device class.

 Configuration Options
 ---------------------

-The basic DAQGeneric device configuration includes one or more channel specifications:
+The basic DAQGeneric :ref:`device configuration <userConfigurationDevices>` includes one or more channel specifications:

 .. _userDevicesDAQGenericChannelSpecification: